VA Loan Child Care Costs

 Does child care count as debt on a VA loan?

 Yes.
 VA guidelines treat regular child care costs for children under 12 as a recurring monthly debt.
 Lenders add this amount to your other monthly obligations when calculating your debt-to-income ratio.
-This applies even if the expense isn't a formal contract — informal care arrangements still get documented and counted.
+This applies even when the care arrangement is informal.
+A relative or nanny watching your children still gets documented and counted the same way a licensed daycare would.

-What happens if my DTI is already above 41%?
+What happens if my DTI goes above 41% because of child care?

-When DTI exceeds 41%, your lender will look closely at your residual income.
+When DTI exceeds 41%, your lender shifts focus to residual income.
 Residual income is what you have left each month after paying all housing costs, debts, and child care.
-VA guidelines set minimum residual income thresholds based on family size and the region of the country you're buying in.
-You need to clear that minimum for the loan to be approved.
+VA guidelines set minimum residual income thresholds based on family size and the region where you’re buying.
+You need to clear that minimum, and most lenders also expect residual income to exceed the regional threshold by at least 20% when DTI is elevated.

 Do I need to document child care if my spouse handles the payments?

 Generally, yes.
-If child care is a regular household expense, the lender counts it regardless of which spouse pays it.
-The question is whether the household has that cost, not whose bank account it comes from.
-Your lender may handle this differently depending on how your income and debts are structured, so ask directly how they plan to treat it in your file.
+If child care is a regular household expense, the lender counts it regardless of which spouse makes the payment.
+The question is whether the household carries the cost, not whose account it comes from.
+Ask your lender directly how they plan to document it in your file, since the approach can vary depending on how your income and debts are structured.

-Can a DCFSA reduce what counts against me on a VA loan?
+Can a DCFSA lower what counts against me on a VA loan?

-A Dependent Care Flexible Spending Account reduces your taxable income and your actual out-of-pocket child care cost.
-For active duty service members, this can help lower the effective monthly child care expense.
-How a lender treats DCFSA contributions in the loan file can vary, so discuss this specifically with your loan officer before assuming it changes your qualification numbers.
+A DCFSA reduces your taxable income and your actual out-of-pocket cost of child care.
+The 2026 annual limit increased to $7,500 per household, up from $5,000.
+For active duty service members, this is a tool worth understanding before you apply.
+How a lender treats DCFSA contributions in the loan file can vary, so ask your loan officer directly how they account for it before assuming it changes your qualifying numbers.

 Reed Letson